MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/basic-mobility-security/choose-between-basic-mobility-and-security-and-intune.md

 - AdminSurgePortfolio
 search.appverid:
 - MET150
-description: "Basic Mobility and Security is part of the Microsoft 365 plans."
+description: "Basic Mobility and Security are part of the Microsoft 365 plans."
 ---

 # Choose between Basic Mobility and Security or Intune